pts/ppfiletagger/README.txt

   $ _mmfs tag '2009 -2010 Europe' /media/big/my/a/*.jpg
   $ _mmfs tag 'calendar 2009' /media/big2/calendar09.txt

+The configuration file ~/.ppfiletagger_tags contains a whitelist of tags (one in each line) you are allowed to use for tagging.
+(The `_mmfs tag' command reports an error if you attempt to add a tag missing from the whitelist to a file.)
+This is to prevent typos and synonyms in added tags.

 Add some tags for all files you want to search for.
 Specify them using ppfiletagger_shell_functions.sh or `setfattr -n user.mmfs.tags -v ...', as outlined above.
 You will be able to add more tags or change tags later.